-A number of matters were raised by stakeholders in response to the AEMC's issues paper.
+A number of matters were raised by stakeholders in response to the AEMC's issues paper and draft report.
 This chapter considers those issues raised by stakeholders regarding the application of the clamping mechanism by AEMO.
 In particular, it considers the following issues: